Dojo Etiquette – Aikido Dos and Don’ts

 11. Please keep talking during class to a minimum.
 What conversation there is should be restricted to one topic — Aikido.

-12. Keep your training uniform clean, in good shape, and free of offensive odors.
+12. Kindly keep your training uniform clean, in good shape, and free of distracting odors.

-13. Do not change your clothes on the mat.
+13. Certainly do not change your clothes on the mat.

 14. Preserve common-sense standards of decency and respect at all times.